 You may choose to explore some side roads, tangential paths that are closely associated with a strength, a passion, or special talent.
 If you have jumped onto someone else’s path, take some time to reconnect with your strengths and skills.
 As you enter the exploration phase, look for people you admire, interesting ideas, fun professional projects, or even hobbies to dive into and test out possible career options.
 There are myriad ways to define and act upon the next career path.

 When charting your career path, build and use your personal compass to help you understand the career satisfaction aspects for which you’re actually looking, uncover the draining tasks or skills traps and connect to motivators.
-Armed with a good compass and clear goals for your trip, your career journey will be filled with growth opportunities, successful options, and places to let your strengths shine.
+Armed with a good compass and a clear action plan for your trip, your career journey will be filled with growth opportunities, successful career change options, and places to let your strengths shine.

 Check out our other career content at PathWise.io